kkartas/APILinker/README.md

 )
 ```

 For more details, see the [Security Documentation](docs/security.md).
+Note: ApiLinker does not implement custom request/response encryption; use HTTPS and provider-recommended authentication.

 ## 📋 Table of Contents